Employment Laws and Regulations

 White collar salary threshold

-Beginning December 1, 2016, up to 10% of the salary threshold may be met by the payment of nondiscretionary bonuses and incentives, including commissions.
+Up to 10% of the salary threshold may be met by the payment of nondiscretionary bonuses and incentives, including commissions.
 Nondiscretionary bonuses are compensation that is promised as an incentive to work more efficiently and remain with the dealership.
 Discretionary bonuses where the decisions of whether to award a bonus or the amount of a bonus is solely at the discretion of the employer do not satisfy the salary threshold for the white collar exemptions.

 On a weekly basis, Section 7(i) of the Fair Labor Standards Act provides an overtime exemption for an employee of a retail or service establishment “if (1) the regular rate of pay is in excess of one and one-half times the minimum hourly wage and (2) more than half his compensation for a representative period (not less than one month) represents commissions on goods and services.
 In determining the proportion of compensation representing commissions, all earnings resulting from the application of a bona fide commission rate shall be deemed commissions on goods or services without regard to whether the computed commissions exceed the draw or guarantee.”.
 This exemption generally applies to F&I Managers.